What is a Provisional Credit? How Can You Secure a Provisional Credit Reversal?

 Of course.
 These statement credits are not final…after all, that’s what makes them “provisional.”

 After a cardholder files a dispute, the merchant has two options.
-They can ignore it, and let the chargeback proceed.
+They can ignore it and let the chargeback proceed.
 In this case, they’d lose the dispute automatically, and the provisional credit would become a permanent reversal of funds.

-The second option is to fight the chargebacks, and attempt to secure a provisional credit reversal if they merchant believes the cardholder’s claim is invalid.
+The second option is to fight the chargebacks and attempt to secure a provisional credit reversal if the merchant believes the cardholder’s claim is invalid.
 This can be accomplished through a process called representment.
+With representment, the merchant literally “re-presents” the charge to the issuing bank.

-The odds are stacked against merchants.
-Issuers have an incentive to keep their cardholders happy.
-So, there’s a high standard of proof required to reverse provisional credits.
+In other words: merchants will only reverse provisional credits in one out of every eight cases.
+There’s a high standard of proof required to reverse provisional credits.
 Plus, even if they successfully reverse the chargeback, the chargeback fee assessed by the acquirer is non-refundable.

 Chargebacks911® offers the industry’s first end-to-end chargeback solution.
 Contact us today and learn how much you stand to save with professional chargeback management.